 PORTLAND, Ore. — After a candidate for Portland City Council District 1 was hit by a drunk driver early Sunday evening, he's using the incident to highlight what he would try to do in order to change traffic safety if elected.

-Ernst’s emerald-green car was totaled in a tow yard Tuesday morning.
+Ernst’s emerald-green car, which was totaled, was sitting in a tow yard Tuesday morning.

 "This speaks to two things that I think are really important to why I’m running for city council," he said inside a Radio Cab conference room, where he currently works as the superintendent and in-house counsel.